What is a Liquid Asset?

 Liquidity is one of the key factors that determine success in the world of business.
 Liquid assets ensure a company’s ability to meet its immediate financial obligations and operating expenses.
 In addition, the assets serve as the company’s protection from unforeseen adverse events such as a recession or a sudden decline in demand for the company’s products or services.
 Finally, their presence directly improves the company’s ability to seek additional financing.

 Liquid assets are important in personal finance as well.
 Generally, it is not recommended to exclude such assets from a personal investment portfolio.
 Similar to business applications, liquid assets in personal finance are utilized to meet financial obligations as soon as possible.
-In addition, they are also used in hedging a personal financial position against unanticipated adverse events.
+In addition, they are also used in protecting a personal investment position against unanticipated adverse events.